Physical Therapy Treatments For Diastasis Recti

 Postural training exercises may focus on therapy for the pelvic floor, diaphragm, the transverse abdominal muscles, and the muscles of the lower back.

-A physical therapist may also help you find ways to do daily tasks in a way that is safer and more comfortable for the healing muscles, such as lifting and carrying your baby.
+A physical therapist can also help you find ways to do daily tasks in a way that is safer and more comfortable for your muscles as they heal, such as lifting and carrying your baby.

 2. Diastasis Recti Exercises

-There are four layers of abdominal muscles that all need to be properly engaged and utilized to aid in recovery from diastasis recti.
+You have four layers of abdominal muscles that all need to be properly engaged and utilized to aid in recovery.

 A physical therapist can work through exercises with you at a pace that best facilitates recovery without overstraining your muscles.

-This is especially important because crunches, sit-ups, and plank are all common exercises for core strengthening that can actually worsen symptoms of diastasis recti.
+This is especially important because crunches, sit ups, and planks are all common exercises for core strengthening that can actually worsen symptoms of diastasis recti.

 3. Muscle Stimulation

-Electrical muscle stimulation (EMS) is a treatment in which electrodes are gently activate the muscles.
+Electrical muscle stimulation (EMS) is a treatment in which electrodes are used to gently activate your muscles.

-The rhythmic contractions caused by the EMS pulses can help to strengthen muscles along with other treatments, as well as increasing blood flow which helps speed healing.
+The rhythmic contractions caused by the EMS pulses can help to strengthen your muscles and aid in diastasis recti recovery.

 4. Braces